nadine-alcantara/nadine-alcantara.github.io/essays/Reflection.md

 sample text

 As Java is my primary programming language, learning Javascript is like a breath of fresh air.

+Design has always been a strong passion of mine.
+I come from a background that revolves around the arts as I enjoy my hobbies of drawing, painting, as well as playing the violin.

 I have never heard of "athletic software engineering" before I started ICS 314.